gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 or a domain (`my-runner.example.com:8093`).
 The runner uses this information to create a TLS certificate, for a secure connection.

+NOTE:
+Live sessions are initiated by the web browser.
+Make sure your web browser can connect to the `advertise_address`.

 | Setting | Description |
 | ------- | ----------- |
 | `listen_address` | An internal URL for the session server. |